uaraven/ansie/readme.md

 ### Basic colours

-`ansi` supports basic terminal colours: Black, SysRed, SysGreen, SysYellow, SysBlue, SysMagenta, SysCyan and SysWhite.
+`ansie` supports basic terminal colours: SysBlack, SysRed, SysGreen, SysYellow, SysBlue, SysMagenta, SysCyan and SysWhite.
 These colours should be compatible with all terminals of the last 30 years.

-You can use `AnsiPrinter.Fg()` and `AnsiPrinter.Bg()` to set these colours.
+Use `AnsiBuffer.Fg()` and `AnsiBuffer.Bg()` to set these colours.

 ### 256 colours

 Extended colours, like `Black`, `Red`, `Yellow` or `LightGoldenrod3` will use 256-colour ANSI sequences and should also work with any terminal of the last 30 years.

-You also use `AnsiPrinter.Fg()` and `AnsiPrinter.Bg()` to set these colours.
+Use `AnsiBuffer.Fg()` and `AnsiBuffer.Bg()` to set these colours.

-You can set 256 colours using RGB values.
-The 24-bit RGB colours will be converted to 9-bit representation (3 bit per colour) suitable for 256-colour mode.
+216 colours of the Xterm palette can be set using RGB values, where each colour component is limited to the values from 0 to 5 (inclusive), forming a 6x6x6 colour cube.
-Use following functions to set 9-bit colours: `AnsiPrinter.FgRgb3(r,g,b int)`, `AnsiPrinter.FgRgb3I(rgb int)`, `AnsiPrinter.BgRgb3(r,g,b int)` and `AnsiPrinter.BgRgb3I(rgb int)`
+Use following functions to set 6-value component colours: `AnsiBuffer.FgRgb6(r,g,b uint)` and `AnsiBuffer.BgRgb6(r,g,b uint)`

+Shade of gray colours can be set for foreground and background using intensity values.

+One can use integer values from 0 to 23 which directly map to grayscale palette indices from 232 to 255.
+Use methods `AnsiBuffer.FgGray(uint)` and `AnsiBuffer.BgGray(uint)` to set grayscale colour by integer index.

-You can select shades of gray using intensity values for foreground and backround using `AnsiPrinter.FgGray(intensity)` and `AnsiPrinter.BgGray(intensity)`. `intensity` is a floating point value in the range of 0 to 1.
-Any values beyond this range will be clipped.
+Alternatively one can use floating point intensity value in the range from 0 to 1, it will be automatically mapped to one of the closest 24 grayscale colours.

+Use methods  `AnsiBuffer.FgGrayF(float64)` and `AnsiBuffer.BgGrayF(float64)`.

 ### "True colour"

-`ansi` supports full 24-bit colours using RGB values, which should be supported by all modern terminals, but it isn't.
+`ansie` supports full 24-bit colours using RGB values, which should be supported by all modern terminals, but it isn't.
-Standard MacOS terminal, for example, doesn't support 24 bit color Use following functions to set 24-bit colours: `AnsiPrinter.FgRgb(r,g,b int)`, `AnsiPrinter.FgRgbI(rgb int)`, `AnsiPrinter.BgRgb(r,g,b int)` and `AnsiPrinter.BgRgbI(rgb int)`
+Standard MacOS terminal, for example, doesn't support 24 bit color Use following functions to set 24-bit colours: `AnsiBuffer.FgRgb(r,g,b int)`, `AnsiBuffer.FgRgbI(rgb int)`, `AnsiBuffer.BgRgb(r,g,b int)` and `AnsiBuffer.BgRgbI(rgb int)`

 ### Colour names

-`ansi` defines constants for the 256-colour palette with the names taken from [here](https://www.ditig.com/256-colors-cheat-sheet) and matching Xterm names.
+`ansie` defines constants for the 256-colour palette with the names taken from [here](https://www.ditig.com/256-colors-cheat-sheet) and matching Xterm names.

 Note that some of the Xterm colour names are duplicated with the different palette index value.
-In the case of duplicates one random name was selected and added to `ansi` constants.
+In the case of duplicates one random name was selected and added to `ansie` constants.

 ## License

-`ansi` is distributed under the terms of MIT license.
+`ansie` is distributed under the terms of MIT license.

 Copy of the license text is available in the [license.txt](license.txt) file.